 According to McCombie (2011), the Palley-Setterfield (Palley, 2003; Setterfield, 2006) adjustment ignores that both labour supply and technological progress are endogenous to the rate of capacity utilization, and hence to the actual output growth.
-Based on Cornwall (1977), who argues that, even in advanced economies, the supply of labour may be elastic to wage and output growth, McCombie argues that the supply of labour is endogenous to output growth.
-Moreover, technical progress is stimulated by the increase in the degree of capacity utilization due to a great number of factors, such as an increase of R&D expenses and investments in more productive capital.
-However, as the Verdoorn coefficient is already considering the impacts output growth on labour supply.
+Cornwall (1977) argues that, even in advanced economies, the supply of labour may be elastic to wage and output growth.
+Although Lewis' view on labour surplus is concerned with less advanced countries, Cornwall (1977) argue that "employment patterns were demand determined in the various market economies in the postwar period", and "when entrepreneurs in the manufacturing sectors of different economies wanted labour they found it one way or another" (p.95).
+Thereby he argues that the supply of labour is endogenous to output growth.

+McCombie (2011) argues that technical progress is stimulated by the increase in the degree of capacity utilization due to a great number of factors, such as an increase of R&D expenses and investments in more productive capital.
+However, as the Verdoorn coefficient is already considering the impacts output growth on technological change,12 we focus entirely on the impact of actual output growth on labour supply.